 You can use voucher templates at any time.
 On the General journals page, the Save and Select voucher template actions are found on the Journal voucher page, under Functions for the voucher lines.

-The following setup isn't specific to general journals, but will help guarantee that data entry is correct data and easy.
+The following setup isn't specific to general journals, but will help ensure that data entry is correct data and easy.

 The main account setup provides many options for general journal processing:

-- Suspended – Suspend a main account for data entry across all companies or for a specific company/legal entities.
+Suspended – Suspend a main account for data entry across all companies or for a specific company/legal entity.

 - Default/Validate sales tax

 - Default dimension – Not fixed or Fixed value.
-Fixed value will help guarantee that all postings for this main account always use any dimension value that is set up as Fixed.
+Fixed value will help ensure that all postings for this main account always use any dimension value that is set up as Fixed.